Universal Robust Regression via Maximum Mean Discrepancy: Introduction

 Robustness is a fundamental problem in statistics, which aims at using statistical procedures that remain stable in presence of outliers.
 Historically, outliers were mistakes in data collection, or observations of individuals belonging to a different population than the population of interest.
 Robustness became even more important in the modern context where automatically collected datasets are often heterogeneous.
 Moreover, some strategic datasets are susceptible of malevolent manipulations.

-In the statistical literature, the development of robust estimation methods for regression models generally focusses on the construction of $Z$-estimators \cite[Chapter 5]{Vaart2000} for which each individual observation can only have a bounded impact on the estimating equations, and which therefore have a bounded influence function \cite{hampelrobust,hampelrobust2}.
-This strategy has been successfully applied for the robust estimation of the regression coefficients in generalized linear models \cite{Kunsch1989,cantoni2001,cantoni2006} as well as e.g.\ robust inference in the negative binomial regression model with unknown overdispersion parameter \cite{Aeberhard2014} or in the Heckman sample selection model \cite{Zhelonkin2016}.
-Based on other approaches, robust estimators for mixtures of linear regression models (see e.g.~\cite{bai2012}), for the Beta regression model with unknown precision parameter \cite{Ghosh2019} or for robust linear least square regression \cite{audibert2011robust} have been developed.
+In the statistical literature, the development of robust estimation methods for regression models generally focusses on the construction of $Z$-estimators \cite[Chapter 5]{Vaart2000} for which each individual observation can only have a bounded impact on the estimating equations, and which therefore have a bounded influence function \citep{hampelrobust,hampelrobust2}.
+This strategy has been successfully applied for the robust estimation of the regression coefficients in generalized linear models \citep{Kunsch1989,cantoni2001,cantoni2006} as well as e.g.\ robust inference in the negative binomial regression model with unknown overdispersion parameter \citep{Aeberhard2014} and in the Heckman sample selection model \citep{Zhelonkin2016}.
+Based on other approaches, robust estimators for mixtures of linear regression models \citep[see e.g.][]{bai2012}, for the Beta regression model with unknown precision parameter \citep{Ghosh2019} and for robust linear least squares regression \citep{audibert2011robust} have been developed.

-In the past ten years there was a renewed interest for robust methods in the machine learning community.
-Catoni developed a loss function whose minimization leads to robust estimators of the expectation of a random variable~\cite{catoni2012challenging}, a technique which was then adapted to many situations including linear regression~\cite{catoni2017dimension}.
-More generally, Lipschitz loss functions such as the absolute loss, or Huber's loss~\cite{huber1964robust}, lead to robustness of the empirical risk minimization procedure, a fact that was used in~\cite{chinot2018statistical,alquier2019estimation,chinot2019robust,holland2019pac} to study robust procedures of classification and regression.
-The Median-of-Means approach of~\cite{nemi1983problem,devroye2016sub} was also adapted to regression~\cite{lugosi2016risk,lecueSPA,lugosi2019regularization,depersin} and classification~\cite{lecueML}.
-Minimax rates for regression in terms of the sample size and the contamination rate were derived in~\cite{diako2018,dalalyan2019outlier}.
+In the past ten years there was a renewed interest for robust methods in the machine learning community. \citet{catoni2012challenging} developed a loss function whose minimization leads to robust estimators of the expectation of a random variable, a technique which was then adapted to many situations including linear regression~\citep{catoni2017dimension}.
+More generally, Lipschitz loss functions, such as the absolute loss or Huber's loss~\citep{huber1964robust}, lead to robustness of the empirical risk minimization procedure, a fact that was used in~\citet{chinot2018statistical,alquier2019estimation,chinot2019robust,holland2019pac} to study robust procedures of classification and regression.
+The Median-of-Means approach of~\citet{nemi1983problem,devroye2016sub} was also adapted to various machine learning problems~\citep{lugosi2016risk,lecueSPA,lugosi2019regularization,depersin,lecueML,lecue2020robusta}, including least squares regression, logistic regression, quantile regression and classification under various losses.